vijaybhorems/Contacts_UI_Narvar/README.md

 This is User Interfact for the Contacts REST server.

-Please make sure to run Contacts app before following the steps below.
+Please make sure to run Contacts Spring Boot App before following the steps below.
+The code for Contacts Spring Boot App is at: https://github.com/vijaybhorems/Contacts_Narvar

 It is a single page app which lists existing contacts and lets you add a new contact by providing Name, Email and Profession.